 – a combination of sequential after-school, in-school, and summer music instruction increases student success, retention, and positive development, in both music education and academic growth

-– prioritizing cultural competency alongside trauma-sensitive teaching and learning that fosters thriving communities
+– prioritizing culturally-relevant and learner-centered teaching that fosters thriving communities

 – our century-long commitment to equity: a longstanding value central to our legacy that animates every aspect of our work